 Mistel Barocco Unboxing

 The keyboard comes with 2 USB cables, one short and curly to connect the two halves and the other longer, which runs to the computer.
-A keycap puller and dark grey Enter keycap was also included as well as a small users guide displaying how to use the programmable layers.
+A keycap puller and dark gray Enter keycap were also included as well as a small user guide displaying how to use the programmable layers.

 The above photo shows what the keyboard is supposed to look like once it’s all setup.